RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 Our custom ROS 2 node, shoe_predictor_node.py, performs the complete inference pipeline and publishes the estimated user direction and position.
 This data is used by the TurtleBot to adjust its motion accordingly, enabling dynamic following behavior.

 ### Model Output
-- The trained model outputs four continuous values:
+The trained model outputs continuous values:

 - Normalized x-offset (horizontal displacement of the shoe)